 Across Nova Scotia, thousands of families are asking for help, and their calls are not being answered.
-According to the latest data from the Centre of Disease Control (CDC), one in 68 children are diagnosed with autism spectrum disorder (ASD).
-That translates to approximately 14,000 Nova Scotians.
+According to the latest data from the Public Health Agency of Canada (PHC), one in 66 children are diagnosed with autism spectrum disorder (ASD).
+That translates to approximately 14,500 Nova Scotians.

 We know that with the right supports, autistic individuals can thrive, living rewarding and productive lives.
 Unfortunately, due to the inability to access the resources and accommodations they require, far too many members of our community are unable to reach their fullest potential.

 Our failure to provide quality of life for the province's autism community is not reflective of the values we hold dear in Nova Scotia.

 Autism Nova Scotia works tirelessly to provide programs and resources for autistic Nova Scotians as well as their family members and caregivers – but we can’t do it alone.
 We also appreciate that our government can’t be responsible for all the solutions.